 The server board includes a 10-pin connector, that when cabled, can provide up to two USB ports to a front panel.
+On the server board the connector is labeled "FP USB" and is located on the front edge of the board.
 The following table provides the connector pin-out.